Nextiva / Blog / Customer Experience

 5. Prioritize customer experience

-In this phase, you put the customer at the forefront.
-Focus on metrics that directly impact customer experience and your business goals.
+Put the customer at the forefront and focus on metrics that directly impact customer experience and your business goals.
 This might include customer satisfaction metrics like:

 Your agents are the lifeblood of your call center.
-Create an empowering and supportive culture with clear expectations and ongoing feedback and invest in your team’s growth through quality training, incentives, and team-building activities.
+Create an empowering and supportive culture with clear expectations and ongoing feedback.
+Invest in your team’s growth through quality training, incentives, and team-building activities.

 An example of gamification for call center agents